snodgrassryan/snodgrassryan.github.io/index.md

 <h3>Places I've worked:</h3>
 I have a variety of professional experiences, both in industry and at universities. <u>I am a talented engineer and an adept research scientist</u>.

 I worked with robotics at both Honda and Dow AgroSciences.
 It's hard for me to showcase my work from this topic because of IP limitations; however, I'd be happy to discuss the topic.
-I have experience with Motoman and EPSON 6-axis robots, vision algorithms for control, and process control for manufacturing.
+I have experience with Motoman and EPSON 6-axis and 3-axis robots, vision algorithms for control, and process control for manufacturing.

 <h4>
 <ul>